7 Newton’s method using julia

 Some books write the right-hand side as \(x_n - f'(x_n)^{-1} f(x_n)\), a form that generalizes to different settings.

 Mathematically, the indices indicate that the right hand side is computed and assigned to the left hand side.
-This is exactly what is done in assignment within julia, so the above simply becomes:
+This is exactly what is done in assignment within Julia, so the above simply becomes:

 x = x - f(x)/f'(x)